Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

-Coping with Your Parents' Possessions
+Coping With Your Parents' Possessions

 Will your children want your treasured belongings when you die?
 Do you have space and the time to take your parents' possessions right now?
-These are issues that Baby Boomers and even the next generation down are having to deal with; what to do with their parents' stuff.
+These are issues that Baby Boomers and even the next generation down are having to deal with—what to do with their parents' stuff.

-It sounds insensitive, but she explained that "I loved those people, but I hate their stuff.
-Souvenirs from trips I didn't take, mementos of a life I didn't live."
+It sounds insensitive, but she explained that "I loved those people, but I hate their stuff—souvenirs from trips I didn't take; mementos of a life I didn't live."
 She said only a few of those things actually make her smile, actually remind her of the people who owned them.

 The rest of the things become a burden, especially for someone trying to achieve a simpler, more minimalistic lifestyle.
-She tried giving some of the stuff to other family members, but they also inherited masses of junk from the same people and complain about it.
+She tried giving some of the stuff to other family members, but they also inherited masses of junk from the same people and complained about it.

-What If Your Grandparent's and Parent's Taste Doesn't Match Yours?
+What If Your Grandparents' and Parents' Taste Doesn't Match Yours?

 There comes a time when you need to let go.
 When the excess possessions become burdensome rather than comforting or precious, you need to find solutions.